 In Orlando, hotels are the places to go if you are on the hunt for an upscale Sunday brunch, complete with those drinks and great food choices.
-You'll find bounteous buffets and classy presentation at these hotel brunches, generally with slightly higher prices than are typical at the many stand-alone Orlando restaurants serving weekend brunch.
-Make reservations if you don't like waiting for a table.
+You'll find bountiful buffets and classy presentation at these hotel brunches.
+While, in general, the prices are slightly higher than in the typical Orlando restaurant, these brunch experiences are well worth it.
+Reservations are recommended.

-La Boheme offers up a classy jazz brunch every Sunday from 10 a.m. to 2 p.m. amid arty, red-themed decor and marble-topped tables.
-You'll have your choice of waffles, omelets, seafood, prime rib, antipasti, crepes, crab cakes and seasonal desserts.
+La Boheme offers up a classy jazz brunch every Sunday from 10 a.m. to 2 p.m. amid artsy, red-themed decor, and marble-topped tables.
+You'll have your choice of waffles, omelets, seafood, prime rib, antipasti, crepes, crab cakes, and seasonal desserts.
 The stations where the food is prepared and served offers a delightful range of options.
 For example, the chef-assisted crepes station provides savory and sweet toppings for you to request as your crepes are made while you watch.

 The Orlando Sentinel gave the Sunday brunch at Villa de Flora the Critic's Choice Award for Best Sunday Brunch.
 This Mediterranean-style resort hotel restaurant in Kissimmee serves its brunch from noon to 3 p.m. on Sunday.

-Plancha is inside the Four Seasons, and that should tell you a lot about its upscale bona fides.
-Sunday brunch is served from 10 a.m. to 3 p.m., so you can sleep as late as you want and still get in.
+Plancha is inside the Four Seasons, so you can expect an upscale experience.
+Sunday brunch is served from 10 a.m. to 3 p.m., so you can sleep as late as you wish and still be in time for brunch.
 On the menu at the Cuban-inspired restaurant you'll find beer; cocktails such as their Hemingway daiquiri; mojitos; and guava fizzes.
-Dine on berry french toast; Cuban sandwich; chicken and cheddar waffles; skirt steak; and shrimp onelet.
+Dine on berry french toast; Cuban sandwiches; chicken and cheddar waffles; skirt steak; and shrimp omelets.
 This is definitely not the usual Sunday brunch menu.
-Bring your appetite for this Cubano take on an all-American weekend tradition.
+Bring your appetite for this Cubano-take on an all-American weekend tradition.

-La Hacienda, about a 30-minute drive from Orlando, offers a daily breakfast buffet from 7 to 11 a.m. on weekdays and from 6:30 to 11 a.m. on Saturday and Sunday.
-Eat omelets, waffles, pancakes and eggs overlooking the lake and the resort's 17th hole.
+La Hacienda, about a 30-minute drive from Orlando, offers a daily breakfast buffet from 7 to 11 a.m. on weekdays and from 6:30 a.m. to 11 a.m. on Saturday and Sunday.
+Enjoy omelets, waffles, pancakes, and eggs while overlooking the lake and the resort's 17th hole.